nimeshpatelaureatelabs/demo/README.md

 ## CronScheduler by Kiwi Commerce Ltd

+### Overview
-Easily setup cron job
+- You can Easily setup cron job
-Manage cron job from the backend
+- Manage cron job from the backend
-Have a beautiful and managed timeline feature
+- Have a beautiful and managed timeline feature
-See the longest running cron job on Dashboard
+- See the longest running cron job on Dashboard
-Receive an email if any cron job produce a fatal error Find the actual load on CPU/Memory by cron job execution Automatically kill the long running job
+- Receive an email if any cron job produce a fatal error
+- Find the actual load on CPU/Memory by cron job execution
+- Automatically kill the long running job

 Find More details on <a href="https://kiwicommerce.co.uk/extensions/magento2-cron-scheduler/">Kiwi Commerce Ltd</a>